Special Collections & Archives

 - How can I make use of materials from other Area Research Centers?

 The Wisconsin Historical Society and its Area Research Center Network maintains a daily courier service whereby collections held in Madison or at the ARCs may be transferred amongst the repositories for a minimum of 30 days.
-Please contact the Archives Assistant for more details.
+Please contact the Archives Staff for more details.

 - Can materials be photocopied or scanned?